MasoniteFramework/docs/tutorials/creating-a-blog.md

 This command simply creates the basis of a migration that will create the posts table.
 By convention, table names should be plural \(and model names should be singular but more on this later\).

 This will create a migration in the `databases/migrations` folder.
-Let's open that up and starting on line 6 we should see look like:
+Let's open that up and starting on line 6 we should see something that looks like:

 {% code-tabs %}
 {% code-tabs-item title="databases/migrations/2018\_01\_09\_043202\_create\_posts\_table.py" %}